5queezer/vh-coding-challenge/README.md

 - First edit your `src/.env` file after copying the `src/.env.example` file.
 - Run `bin/composer install` to install the composer packages.
+- Build the Docker image with `docker-compose build`
 - Run `bin/artisan migrate` to install the databases.
 - Then run `docker-compose up -d --build` to spin up the project.